Salvia divinorum: Effects

 Aside from individual reported experiences, there has been a limited amount of published work summarizing salvia divinorum's effects.
 A survey of salvia users found that 38% described the effects as unique in comparison to other methods of altering consciousness.
 23% said the effects were like yoga, meditation, or trance.
 Users have written prose about their experiences; some describing their visions pictorially, and there exist examples of 'salvia-inspired' visionary art.
 Others claim musical inspiration from the plant.

 Near-death experience

 A 2019 large-scale study found that ketamine, Salvia divinorum, and DMT (and other classical psychedelic substances) are linked to near-death experiences.

 Vaporization

 Ethnobotanist Daniel Siebert cautions that inhaling hot air can be irritating and potentially damaging to the lungs.
 Vapor produced by a heat gun needs to be cooled by running it through a water pipe or cooling chamber before inhalation.

-Research
+Research (US)

 In 2007 an ABC news report said excitement over research into salvia "could vanish overnight if the federal government criminalized the sale or possession of salvia, as the Drug Enforcement Agency [sic] is considering doing right now."
 Scientists worry that such legislation would restrict further work.